Information in this article has been provided by Mooncup menstrual cups.

-The Mooncup is a reusable menstrual cup, made from a soft, silicon rubber and is around two inches long.
+The Mooncup menstrual cup is a reusable menstrual cup, made from a soft, silicon rubber and is around two inches long.
 It is worn internally like a tampon but collects menstrual fluid rather than absorbing.
-Unlike tampons the Mooncup is not a disposable product, so you only need to buy one.
+Unlike tampons, the Mooncup is not a disposable product, so you only need to buy one.

 The Mooncup will hold 30ml of fluid, which is roughly one third of the average total produced each period.
 A light seal is formed with your vaginal walls allowing your menstrual fluid to pass into the cup without leakage or odour.
 You will probably find that you need to empty your menstrual cup less frequently than you currently replace towels or tampons.

 Why Is A Menstrual Cup Better?